Wie is de Mol? (Dutch TV series) season 24: Episode 9 - Ontcijferen

 Each candidate must select a locked bag worth varying amounts of money before the group undergo a zipline course through the Tirolesas Kan Kin Bacalar.
 At the end of three ziplines are labelled anatomy diagrams of Aluxes which candidates must memorize.
-At each of these three points, one candidate must attempt to solve a math puzzle in a faster time than the Mole (who attempted the puzzle beforehand).
+At each of these three points, one candidate attempts to solve a math puzzle in a faster time than the Mole ,who attempted the puzzle beforehand.
 This candidate can continue along the course if they are successful, but must stay behind if they fail.
 At the end of the course, each remaining candidate is asked a trivia question about the Alux diagrams and can unlock the money in their bag if they answer correctly.

-€1,000 was earned for the pot.